tiodan81/js-data-structures/README.md

 Specs based on descriptions from wikipedia.
 Tested with mocha/chai.

-May expand to indclude sorting functions
+May expand to include sorting functions
 - insertion
 - merge
 - quick